joshuaboniface/rffmpeg/README.md

 1. On the transcode server, install any required tools or programs to make use of hardware transcoding; this is optional if you only use software (i.e. CPU) transcoding.

-1. Install the `jellyfin-ffmpeg` package to provide an FFmpeg binary; follow the Jellyfin installation instructions for details on setting up the Jellyfin repository, though install only `jellyfin-ffmpeg`.
+1. Install the `jellyfin-ffmpeg` package (with Jellyfin 10.8.0, `jellyfin-ffmpeg5` instead) to provide an FFmpeg binary; follow the Jellyfin installation instructions for details on setting up the Jellyfin repository, though install only `jellyfin-ffmpeg`.
 While you can technically install any `ffmpeg` binary you wish, we recommend using Jellyfin's official `ffmpeg` for Jellyfin users to maximize compatibility.

 1. Install the NFS client utilities: `sudo apt install -y nfs-common`